The research area in short

-In enterprise architecture we are working with enterprise improvement through the combination of Product-IT and Enterprise-IT and knowledge intensive products/services.
-One of our main tools for working in this area is enterprise modeling or business modeling where we have developed methods, theories, and have substantial experiences to address these issues.
+In enterprise architecture we are working with business and IT alignment.
+We have a focus on enterprise architecture which involves several dimensions of an enterprise.
+Digitization has opened up for new opportunities and challenges which also have guided our research focus.
+Our main tool for working in this area is enterprise modeling or business modeling where we are working with methods, theories, tools, patterns and have substantial experiences to address these issues.

 One objective with our research is to develop useful knowledge about sustainable and changeable enterprise structures, products and services where there is a need for a well thought-out and conceptually developed notion of guidance for action and different types of instrumental support (theories, methods, tools).
 The purpose of these instrumental supports is to give guidance for transformation and business and IT alignment in research and practical applications.
 Enterprise modeling and enterprise architecture include a number of different ways to deal with transformation and business and IT alignment.